Hesperian Health Guides

 Normal monthly bleeding should start about 4 to 6 weeks after an abortion.
 But you can become pregnant again after 11 days.

 After an abortion, signs of pregnancy, like nausea and sore breasts, should disappear within a day.
-If they do not, you could still be pregnant, either in your womb or in one of your tubes (ectopic pregnancy).
+If it was a medical abortion, breasts may stay sore for a week or two.
+If signs continue, you could still be pregnant, either in your womb or in one of your tubes (ectopic pregnancy).
 This is an emergency.
 See a health worker right away.

 You may feel a little tired and have some cramps or pains for a day after the abortion.
 You will have some bleeding from the vagina for as long as 2 weeks.
 But after the first day it should be no more than a light monthly bleeding.
 Your next normal monthly bleeding should start about 4 to 6 weeks after an abortion.
 It might take longer if you were more than 5 to 6 months pregnant.